gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 `<gfe:cache enable-auto-reconnect="[true|false*]">` attribute to `true`.

-Generally, `auto-reconnect` should only be enabled in cases where [spring-data-gemfire-name]'s XML namespace is used to configure and bootstrap a new, non-application [vmware-gemfire-short-name] server added to a cluster. 'auto-reconnect' should not be enabled when [spring-data-gemfire-name] is used to develop and build a [vmware-gemfire-short-name] application that also happens to be a peer `Cache` member of the [vmware-gemfire-short-name] cluster.
+Generally, `auto-reconnect` should only be enabled in cases where Spring Data for VMware GemFire's XML namespace is used to configure and bootstrap a new, non-application GemFire server added to a cluster. 'auto-reconnect' should not be enabled when Spring Data for VMware GemFire is used to develop and build a GemFire application that also happens to be a peer `Cache` member of the GemFire cluster.

-The main reason for this restriction is that most [vmware-gemfire-short-name] applications use references to the [vmware-gemfire-short-name] `Cache` or Regions to perform data access operations.
+The main reason for this restriction is that most GemFire applications use references to the GemFire `Cache` or Regions to perform data access operations.
 These references are "injected" by the Spring container into application components (such as Repositories) for use by the application.
 When a peer member is